 When a group of people agree to act together as an organisation, club or group they form an association.
-Unincorporated associations are simply a collection of people acting together.
-These are not regarded as legal entities by law.
+Unincorporated associations are a collection of people acting together and are not regarded as legal entities by law.

 An unincorporated association is run informally, costs nothing to set up and its members make their own rules to manage the group.
-These rules, which may also be called a constitution, may be formal - written down and agreed, or informal - shared understanding of the group.
+These rules, which may be called a constitution, can be formal - written down and agreed, or informal - a shared understanding of the group.

 Individual members of an unincorporated association: